alxbrg/serverless-messaging/README.md

 ## TODO

-- Handle security (configure: VPC, subnets, security groups, API Gateway usage plan with API Keys)
+- Handle security (configure: VPC, subnets, security groups)
 - Sanitize inputs
 - Add unit and integration tests
+- Format the API Gateway Error model to be consistent with the internal [ApiError class](/messaging/helpers/errors.py)
 - Optimize the lambdas (package them separately, exclude unwanted packages and files)
 - Document the code more